pingcap/docs/op-guide/configuration.md

 - The log file
 - Default: ""
-- If this flag is not set, logs are written to "stderr".
-Otherwise, logs are stored in the log file which will be automatically rotated every day.
+- If this flag is not set, logs are output to "stderr".
+If this flag is set, logs are output to the corresponding file, which is automatically rotated every day, and the previous file is renamed as a backup.

 ### `--log-slow-query`